buchanankerswell/kerswell_et_al_diapir/draft/notes.md

-# To add
+# To do
+- fix bug in ecdf (make sure only recovered markers are used to calculate ecdf)
-- init plot (cdf78)
+- reclassify
-- PD15 cdf curves
+- replot
-- maxP curve from Agard

-# To maybe add
+- finish methods errors section after looking at new ecdfs
+- finish figure captions for methods section
+- finish writing methods section